 - Climb the fortifications

 - Or climb the ladder of Kotor

 Montenegro’s capital is often overlooked due to its lack of historical sights and beaches.
-Though the city certainly can appear to offer very little when you compare it to other Balkan cities, it is a worthwhile stop on any trip across the Balkans, especially when heading further east.
+Though the city certainly can appear to offer very little compared to other Balkan cities, it is a worthwhile stop on any trip across the Balkans, especially when heading further east.

 How To Get To Podgorica

-You will probably hear from any tourist agency or hostel that you should not bother visiting Podgorica as it is boring and there are only coffee shops that are interesting in the city.
-While it is true that there is not a huge amount of things in Podgorica itself and places such as Budvar may be of further interest, I do believe that Podgorica should be visited.
-If however, you do fancy Budvar then by all means head there, it is not covered in this article as it was not a part of our itinerary.
+You will probably hear from any tourist agency or hostel that you should not bother visiting Podgorica as it is boring.
+There are only coffee shops that are interesting in the city.
+While it is true that there is not a massive amount of things in Podgorica itself, and places such as Budvar may be of further interest, I do believe that Podgorica should be visited.
+However, if you do fancy Budvar, then, by all means, head there; it is not covered in this article as it was not a part of our itinerary.